 Almost 20% of homeless people are chronically homeless.

-However, useful as they are, 2008 data aren’t recent enough to measure the full impact of the current economic recession on homelessness, but given that the recession started in the housing market, one can assume that the high number of foreclosures has had a negative impact on homelessness.
+However, useful as they are, 2008 data aren’t recent enough to measure the full impact of the current economic recession on homelessness.
+Given that the recession started in the housing market, one can assume that the high number of foreclosures has had a negative impact on homelessness.
 Rising unemployment should make things even worse.
 However, first estimates for the first quarter of 2009 only show a small increase.
 The years after 2009 even saw small drops in the numbers (see the graphs at the beginning), an indication that anti-homelessness policies were somewhat effective.

 In Russia, an estimated 4 million on a total population of 140 million are homeless, which is almost 3 % (source).
 Given the local climate it is no surprise that hundreds of people die in the streets every winter.

-In England, the peak year of 2003 saw 135,590 households accepted as homeless by their local authorities.
-48,510 households were accepted as homeless in 2011 (source).
+In England, 2003 saw 135,590 households accepted as homeless by their local authorities.
 This isn’t every person without a home – only those accepted as unintentionally homeless by their local authority.
 Currently, 185,000 people a year are affected by homelessness in England (source).
 Almost one in 10 people experience homelessness at some point in their life, with one in 50 experiencing it in the last five years.